lhsazevedo/alive-and-transported-subs/README.md

 # Alive and Transported Subtitles

-This repository aims to subtitle and localize TobyMac's Alive and Transported concert.
+This repository aims to subtitle and localize [TobyMac's Alive and Transported](https://www.discogs.com/Toby-Mac-Alive-And-Transported/release/4992187) DVD concert.

 ## Contributing
 Feel free to open a pull request.